How to Copy Content from Blazor Grid Pivot Table to Clipboard?

 Step 3: Invoke JavaScript function in Blazor

-Once your JavaScript Interop is set up, you can invoke the copyToClipboard
+Once JavaScript Interop is set up, invoke the copyToClipboard

-function in your Blazor file (Index.razor) by clicking an external button.
+function in the Blazor file (Index.razor) by clicking an external button.
 This action will copy the content of the pivot table to your system clipboard.
-It’s important to note that the copied content will be in a table structure, similar to the original pivot table.
+It’s important to note that the copied content appears in a table structure, similar to the original pivot table.

 Below is an example of how to call the copyToClipboard